 1919 Labor turmoil spreads throughout the country.
 A bitter three-month strike over union recognition breaks out in Waterloo, the most serious employee relations strife Deere has so far experienced.
 The strike ends with Deere remaining non-union.

 1921 Bad times continue.
 As business shrinks, extensive layoffs follow.
-Waterloo Boy tractor sales plummet incredibly, to 79 from 5,045 the previous year.
-Wages of those still working are cut at least 10 percent.
+Waterloo Boy tractor sales plummet to 79 from 5,045 the previous year.
+Wages are cut at least 10%.

 1923 Deere launches the Model "D." A success from the start and the first two-cylinder Waterloo-built tractor to bear the John Deere name, it would stay in the product line for 30 years.